-Candidates will be awarded the Certificate of Foundation Program UTM upon completion of all the designated courses.
-Achieve a total of 50 credit hours according to program structure within the
+Candidates will be awarded the Certificate of Foundation Programme UTM upon completion of all the designated courses.
+Achieve a total of 50 credit hours according to programme structure within the allowed period of study with a Cumulative Grade Average (CGPA) of not less than 2.00.